DarkStarQuantumLab/Qauntum-trading-a-disturbance-in-the-force-of-supply-and-demand/README.md

-# Qiskit implementation of the Eisert, Wilkens, and Lewewnstein (EWL) protocol for executing the non-cooperative game Prisoner's Dilemma on a quantum computer
+# Qiskit implementation of the Eisert, Wilkens, and Lewewnstein (EWL) protocol for playing Prisoner's Dilemma on a quantum computer

 *Quantum game theory* studies how strategic interactions (non-cooperative games) can be improved when implemented using the emerging technology of quantum computers.
 Non-cooperative games are ubiqituous, manifesting in biological settings when organisms compete over finite resources, in international relations when self-enforcing international policies (like those for climate change) are to be drafted, in financial transactions, and in the desgin of supply-chain and network protocols.
 In all these settings, the fundamental solution of a non-cooperative game is the *Nash equilibrium*, a specific, stronger form of multi-criteria optimization (MOO) where each player's payoff in the game is the best possible given the payoff of all other players.